brouhardlab/Kappa/README.md

 ## Installation

+- Download the last release of the plugin here : https://github.com/hadim/kappa/releases
-- Add the **Kappa** update site to your Fiji installation in `Help ► Update Fiji ► Manage update sites`.
+- Copy the .jar file to your Fiji plugins directory.
+- Launch Fiji.
 - You can run the plugin with `Plugins ► Analyze ► Kappa - Curvature Analysis`.

 ## Documentation